Why should you offer modified duty work?

 Can the injured worker use the time to volunteer at a nonprofit organization?

 Yes; we encourage you to complete a formal job offer if you choose to place your injured worker at a nonprofit organization.
 However, you lose the opportunity to provide direct supervision for your employee.
 We strongly encourage you to offer modified duty work at your company rather than off-site.
-If you need help developing modified duty tasks, our return to work specialists will visit your site and work with you.
+If you need help developing modified duty tasks, our Return to Work™ consulting specialists will visit your site and work with you.

 Will benefits automatically end once the doctor releases the worker for modified duty?

 No; not yet.
-The injured worker must voluntarily return to work, or the employer must formally extend a formal modified duty job offer that adheres to the state's Rules of Procedure.
+The injured worker must voluntarily resume working, or the employer must formally extend a formal modified duty job offer that adheres to the state's Rules of Procedure.

 What if the doctor does not provide restrictions to use as guidelines?

-Your return to work specialist can help you complete a letter to the medical provider outlining modified duty tasks you could offer the employee.
+Your Return to Work™ consulting specialist can help you complete a letter to the medical provider outlining modified duty tasks you could offer the employee.
 Your provider may not know that your company can offer modified duty work.
 You do not need to wait for work restrictions from your provider before completing a formal modified duty job offer.

 How long does modified duty last?